Should you celebrate Mother's Day?

 To celebrate or not to celebrate Mother’s Day when pregnant, that is the question.
-Expecting your first child mean you are on the way to motherhood and that’s what Mother’s Day is all about.
-Some expecting women choose to celebrate the holiday as the last Mother’s Day they will be without a child and others choose to celebrate the day as celebration of motherhood for years to come.
+Expecting your first child means you are on the way to motherhood and that’s what Mother’s Day is all about.
+Some expecting women choose to celebrate the holiday as the last Mother’s Day they will be without a child and others choose to celebrate the day as a celebration of motherhood for years to come.
 Whatever your reasons for choosing to mark this Mother’s Day, celebrate it with style.

-Announce Your Pregnancy to the World
+Announce your pregnancy to the world

 If you have kept the pregnancy to yourself, Mother’s Day could be the perfect day to make the announcement that you are expecting an addition to the family.
-Throw a family dinner, mother’s breakfast or invite over some of the most influential mothers in your life; tell them all how important they have been in your life, and how you look forward to the part they will play in the life of your first child.
+Throw a family dinner, breakfast, or invite over some of the most influential mothers in your life; tell them all how important they have been in your life, and how you look forward to the part they will play in the life of your first child.

-Create a Family Blog
+Create a family blog

 Whether for fun or profit, many mothers choose to celebrate new life and family adventures with a blog.
 Start out simple with a free blogging site, add some pictures of your family, pregnant belly and partner.
 Blog about pregnancy woes, nervous expectations, and all the emotional highs and lows that come with pregnancy – you may be surprised just how good it feels to get it all out on the page.